SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    because, under the hood, that's exactly what happens.

-A mutating method on a structure has write access to ``self`` for the duration of the method.
+A mutating method on a structure has write access to ``self`` for the duration of the method call.
 For example, consider a game where each player has a health amount, which decreases when taking damage, and an energy amount, which decreases when using special abilities.